Multiphase Desander – Cyclonic Vs. Desanding Technology

 Are you interested in learning more about hydrocyclone desander for sale?
 Contact us today to secure an expert consultation!

-The Multiphase Desander is a derivative of the Liquid Desander which in turn is a derivative of Hydrocyclone Technology which is a subset of Cyclonic Technology.
-To fully understand the multiphase desander we must first start with fundamentals of Cyclonic Technology.
+The Multiphase Desander evolved from the Liquid Desander, which itself is an evolution of Hydrocyclone Technology, a subset of Cyclonic Technology.
+To grasp the concept of a multiphase desander, we must first understand Cyclonic Technology.

 Cyclone Family

-• Tangential or involute inlet – starts the swirling flow pattern
+- Tangential or involute inlet – initiating the swirling flow pattern.

-• Free-forced vortex split flow pattern – defines how the two exit-streams form and where the separated phase goes
+- Free-forced vortex split flow pattern – defining how exit streams form and where separated phases go.

 Hydrocyclones